yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

    * Sabrina -- the postdoc
    *

-#####Approach
+##### Approach

 This research proposal consists of four integrated research areas in which public-private-civic partnerships (quad-helix) lead to a sharing of expertise and collaborative practices geared at the development of a cutting-edge innovative educational ecosystem that is specific to the (digital) humanities.
 These research areas are socio-technical in their approach; apart from combining insights from different partners to develop technological solutions (such as an online educational platform), valorize existing and new R&D methodologies (such as design thinking methodologies and embedded research practices) and the translation of data streams and information in intuitive interfaces that make use of visualization, this research proposal seeks to specially gear technological developments and efforts to enhance society by closing the digital divide.
 By collaborating throughout the project with public, private and civic partners, the project foresees the accumulation of knowledge and a digital skilling of particular hitherto unreached civic groups.

 These efforts should be viewed in line with two overarching developments in contemporary society and in humanities’ research; the move to create smart cities where citizens are digitally empowered and the development of digital humanities.
 By integrating the digital skilling of citizens with the agenda of the development of digital humanities, the project aims to perform academic research through a digital inclusion methodology/practice.
 Practically, the envisioned educational platform realizes local engagement, user-focused learning with both an individually-oriented as well as collective component; collaboration and the accumulation of knowledge and skills are key to a successful implementation of the platform.
 Each of the four research areas anticipates and addresses an upcoming challenge.

-#####1.
-Literary / platform for learning an researcher
+##### 1. Software / Platform for Learning an Research

 Universities are challenged in their ways of distributing knowledge by an increasing number of massive open online courses (MOOC) and try to follow suit by providing the same techniques to their students.
 However, this approach transfers the classroom scheme into the online world but fotrifies dichotomies of expert and layman, teacher and student.
 At the same time, within the classroom scheme MOOCs address big numbers, which goes along with the decrease of education.

-#####2.
-Organization / collaboration over ownership
+##### 2. Organization / Collaboration over Ownership

 Universities are open up towards other universities, civic movements and companies, so that other groups can benefit from their knowledge.

 This process of opening up can be accelerated by spaces that are situated in between.
 The living labs show how this can lead to innovation.
 Spaces for spaces for embedded research a place for overlapping , theory and artistic practice , physical and digital research , of studio, workshop, library , of institutions - private and public , an independent place outside the department structure of the university , a room that enables, allows to experiment

 Embedded researcher is a new and exiting role within the university.
 Its goal is to establish sustainable partnerships between private partners and universities.
 In practice, however, this turns out to be problematic, since the role and position of this kind of researcher is peripheral by definition.
 The embedded research usual works on short term projects and inbetween the academy and a company.

-#####3.
-Numbers / visusalization**
+##### 3. Numbers / Interfaces

 Academia is increasingly confronted with large amounts of data.
 In order to turn this data into information and into knowledge, researchers and students need tools that allow to structure, search, correlate, analyze but most importantly present and visualize this data.
 This is also true for working fields related to the humanities: museums, libraries and archives are challenged to make the huge data sets that result from digitalization of the cultural heritage they foster //opencultuur.nl//, accessible and understandable for as many people as possible.
 Despite the opportunities these  mass resources generated in numerous digitization projects provide, humanities researchers and students are reluctant to exploit these troves.